lynnfaraday/aresmush.com/_root/web_portal/index.md

 ## Scene Logging

 The game can automatically capture scene logs - stripped of OOC spam but including rolls and combat messages - and easily share them to the web portal.
+You can search and filter logs, and the portal will automatially generate log icons based on profile images.

 {{#pretty-image}}/assets/media/web_portal/scenes.png{{/pretty-image}}

 {{#pretty-image}}/assets/media/web_portal/scene.png{{/pretty-image}}

+{{#pretty-image}}/assets/media/web_portal/scene-edit.png{{/pretty-image}}

+## Play from the Web

+You can participate in active scenes directly from the scene page.
+There's no special client code that might be blocked by firewalls - it's just a regular web page.
+This can serve as a substitute for offline Google Docs style RP or extended scenes.

+{{#pretty-image}}/assets/media/web_portal/scene-live.png{{/pretty-image}}

+The web portal also offers a dedicated web client.
+You can connect to your character and issue game commands just as you would from your MUSH client.
+It's not very fancy, but it does provide an automatic keepalive and dual input windows.
+With the Ares scene code, scenes are logged to the game itself, so you don't need to worry about logging.

+{{#pretty-image}}/assets/media/web_portal/play.png{{/pretty-image}}

 ## Game Wiki

-The web portal includes a fully-featured wiki that offers many of the same [extensions](/help/1-0/website/markdown/) (like dynamic lists and tab views) as Wikidot and MediaWiki.
-BSG:Unification was able to completely recreate its Wikidot wiki using the web portal wiki.
+The web portal includes a fully-featured wiki that offers many of the same [extensions](/help/1-0/website/markdown/) as Wikidot and MediaWiki.
+BSG:Unification was able to completely recreate its Wikidot wiki using the web portal wiki, with features including:

+* Markdown editing.
+* Included templates.
+* Dynamic page, scene and character lists.
+* Tabs and collapsible sections.
+* Music player.

+{{#pretty-image}}/assets/media/web_portal/wiki.png{{/pretty-image}}

-## Directory
+## Character Profiles

-With a direct integration to the game, the web portal lets you access the character profiles, mail, bulletin boards, the game census and more.
-No more manually updating actor lists, or editing your wiki page just because your character got promoted.
-The data is drawn directly from the game.

-{{#pretty-image}}/assets/media/web_portal/bbs.png{{/pretty-image}}

-{{#pretty-image}}/assets/media/web_portal/combat.png{{/pretty-image}}
+Web portal character profiles draw their information directly from the game, so your data is always in sync.
+No more needing to update your wiki page just because your character got promoted or had a birthday.
+Straightforward data entry fields mean you can edit your character's profile without needing to learn a bunch of complex wiki code.

+{{#pretty-image}}/assets/media/web_portal/characters.png{{/pretty-image}}

+{{#pretty-image}}/assets/media/web_portal/character.png{{/pretty-image}}

+{{#pretty-image}}/assets/media/web_portal/character-edit.png{{/pretty-image}}

-## Web Client
+## Community Features

-The web client lets you connect to the game and play via an embedded telnet window.
-It's pretty bare-bones, but handy when you can't run a real client.

-{{#pretty-image}}/assets/media/web_portal/play.png{{/pretty-image}}
+The web portal helps you connect with the game's community even when you can't get to your MUSH client.
+You can read and respond to forum posts, read and send mail, access chat channels, and view upcoming events.
+The events calendar provides an iCal feed so you can see game events in your favorite calendar application.

+{{#pretty-image}}/assets/media/web_portal/forum.png{{/pretty-image}}

+{{#pretty-image}}/assets/media/web_portal/chat.png{{/pretty-image}}

-## Configuration
+## Admin Features

-For game admins, the web portal allows you to configure and customize the game settings.
-You can view logs, change the web portal styles, and more.
+For game admins, the web portal allows you to view logs and perform basic game management tasks.
+You can edit configuration settings without any prior code experience.

-{{#pretty-image}}/assets/media/web_portal/fs3skills-config.png{{/pretty-image}}

-{{#pretty-image}}/assets/media/web_portal/advanced-config.png{{/pretty-image}}
+{{#pretty-image}}/assets/media/web_portal/game-setup.png{{/pretty-image}}

+{{#pretty-image}}/assets/media/web_portal/game-info.png{{/pretty-image}}

+{{#pretty-image}}/assets/media/web_portal/config.png{{/pretty-image}}

+## Custom Styling

+Games have a great deal of control over the styling of the web portal.
+You can change the colors and backgrounds just by editing a list of color codes and uploading new images.
+Advanced styling can help you make your portal as distinct as you choose.

+{{#pretty-image}}/assets/media/web_portal/styling.png{{/pretty-image}}